Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **DBTExceptionType** - This is type of error (enum) which is property of exception.

+#### Office.Android.DocsUI.PaywallControl.FamilyShareScreenShown

+The share family subscription view is presented when the service detects that the user has an active family subscription.
+This enables us to understand the number of users who saw this view ensuring the service is performing as expected.

+The following fields are collected:

+- **entryPoint** - Indicates the entry point through which share family subscription view is displayed to the user.

 #### Office.Android.DocsUI.PaywallControl.SaveFlowUiShown

 Critical data to log the result of offers UI is shown to user or not.
 The data is used to understand if the user sees the relevant offer inline with their SKU.